CHI-CityTech/Collaborative-AI/Collaborative AI Resources.md

 2. [Frameworks: Understanding CAI](https://github.com/CHI-CityTech/Collaborative-AI/blob/main/Collaborative%20AI%20Resources.md#-2-frameworks-understanding-collaborative-ai)
 3. [Applied Projects: Practicing CAI](https://github.com/CHI-CityTech/Collaborative-AI/blob/main/Collaborative%20AI%20Resources.md#-3-applied-projects-practicing-collaborative-ai)

-In addition, as part of our call for participation, we provide a list of currwnt and proposed projects, each performaning an investigation into
+In addition, as part of our call for participation, we provide a list of current and proposed projects, each performing an investigation into some aspect of AI collaboration.
+All projects contribute to the larger BBS Meta-project by proving that collaboration is possible in each area, as well as defining the collaborative environment that they used.

+---

 ### 📘 1.
 Curriculum: Teaching Collaborative AI